 Entries will be short listed by an internal Young Enterprise panel, and an external panel of judges decide on the winners for each category from the shortlist.

 How many competition entries can be submitted per organisation?

 How are competition entries submitted?

 All competition entries will need to be uploaded via the online platform.
 Full details and instructions will be available online in the Tenner schools platform.

 This platform will guide you through the four weeks of the Challenge; providing unique access to resources that will support you with your preparation in advance and during the Tenner Challenge.

 How can I access this platform?

-Once an organisation has registered will be sent a unique URL and log in details for this platform, a link for students to use will also be provided.
+Once an organisation has registered they will be sent a unique URL and log in details for the platform.
+A link for students to use to create accounts will also be provided.

 How do students access the platform?

 Teachers will receive a URL that needs to be shared with all students who wish to participate in the Challenge.
 When students use this unique URL they will be asked to set up an account and set up their student Tenner team or as an individual.

 Once they've set up their account they will be able to log in and access all the Tenner resources.
-We do ask them to complete a short pre and post challenge questionnaire allowing them they can track their individual progress throughout the Challenge.
+We do ask them to complete a short post challenge questionnaire, allowing them to track their individual progress throughout the Challenge.